mubarak-mustopha/mubarak-mustopha/README.md

 - 👋 Hi, I’m @mubarak-mustopha
-- 👀 I’m interested in machine learning and Ai
+- 👀 I am a first year software engineering student in The Federal University Of Technology Akure
-- 🌱 I’m currently learning python and machine learning
+- 🌱 I’m currently learning python and backend development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...